 The island was last permanently inhabited by Te Whānau-a-Tauwhao, a sub-tribe of Ngāi Te Rangi.
 It is now a wildlife refuge administered by the Mayor Island Board of Trustees.
 A small number of holiday houses are located in Opo Bay on the south coast of the island.
 Regular fishing excursions are made from Tauranga.
 The waters around the island are popular for deep-sea fishing and diving.

 Mayor Island has erupted on average at least once every 3,000 years in the last 130,000 years.
-The last major eruption was around 5,000 BC.
+The last major eruption was around 5,000 BCE.
 The island is best known for the lava flows and domes which contain large deposits of obsidian (volcanic glass).
 Known to Māori as tūhua, it was valued for cutting and scraping.
 Pieces were dispersed throughout both main islands and to the Kermadecs.
 The lava flows are likely to be recent, because there is no ash cover from mainland eruptions or any soil development.
 They may be no more than 500 years old.

 Island in the Bay of Plenty 20 km east of Mt Maunganui and 13 km north of Maketū.
 Although volcanic, it is not mountainous.
 It is currently farmed and also a refuge for tuatara (lizard-like reptiles).

 Authority over the island has been contested by Ngāi Te Rangi and Te Arawa tribes.
 Few people now live there permanently, although some Patuwai people fish there in summer.
-It is also known as Flat Island, the name given to it by Captain James Cook in 1769.
+It is also known as Flat Island, the name given to it by James Cook in 1769.

 Island in the Bay of Plenty 9.55 km north-west from Whakatāne.
 The Māori name means ‘captured whale’ – the island has a whale-like profile from some angles.
 Moutohorā is a remnant volcanic cone, where there is still geothermal activity.